mo7amedElfadil/sorting_algorithms/README.md

 If you find issues, have suggestions for improvements, or want to add more examples, contributions are welcome!
 Fork the repository, make your changes, and submit a pull request.

+## License

+This repository is licensed under the MIT License - see the LICENSE file for details.

+Happy coding and happy learning!